 Factors affecting Minnesota car insurance rates in 2026

-Wildlife collisions
+Deer collisions

-Heavier traffic in Minneapolis–St. Paul often means more fender benders, more claims, and higher premiums.
+Heavier traffic in Minneapolis–St. Paul often means more fender benders, more claims and higher premiums.
 Safe driving matters, and telematics tools like Jerry DriveShield can help good habits translate into savings.

 Uninsured drivers

-No-fault rules and medical claim costs
+No-fault rules and PIP

 Average cost of car insurance in major Minnesota cities